TopFamily/group/README.md

 # Group

-A SNS for Telegram Group
+An SNS for Telegram Group

 ## Installation